zachbwh/zmojify/README.md

 ### Languages
 A list of the available languages can be extracted from the .xml filenames.

 For Example:

 de ---> German

 ru ---> Russian

 ar ---> Arabic

 etc.

+## Acknowledgments
+The language .xml files are not created by me but can be found on the [Unicode Consortium](http://www.unicode.org/repos/cldr/tags/latest/common/annotations/) website